PhD Researcher · University of Bologna

 What I Actually Do All Day

-In practice, my days involve writing Python until something either converges or breaks, reading papers about problems I didn't know existed until last week, preprocessing mass spectra that have strong opinions about baseline correction, and discussing model outputs with clinical collaborators, figuring out together when the data is telling a story we hadn't expected.
+In practice, my days involve writing Python scripts until something either converges or breaks, reading papers about problems I didn't know existed until last week, preprocessing mass spectra that have strong opinions about baseline correction, and discussing model outputs with clinical collaborators, figuring out together when the data is telling a story we hadn't expected.

 There's also a fair amount of staring at loss curves, debugging pipelines that worked yesterday, and writing documentation future-me will thank present-me for.
 The ratio of thinking to typing is higher than most people expect.
 The ratio of coffee to output is best left unquantified.